Current Events and News

 Come enjoy some of Colorado’s best craft beers while supporting Comunidad Connect this September!

-Featuring some of the best micro-breweries in Boulder and Denver, this family-friendly event will benefit Comunidad Connect while celebrating the rich tradition of micro-breweries of the area.
+Featuring some of the best micro-breweries in Boulder, this family-friendly event will benefit Comunidad Connect while celebrating the rich tradition of micro-breweries of the area.
 This will be the 9th year of this popular fundraiser and the second year benefiting Comunidad Connect.

 Your support will help rural Nicaraguans access medicine and transportation for specialist doctor visits and contribute to the care for patients with developmental delays and neurological conditions, such as epilepsy, multiple sclerosis.